Expose yourself to the best things that humans have done, and then try to bring those things into what you’re doing (Steve Jobs)

 Maybe it is worth mentioning again that during my butler studies we did receive wine instruction, but only for two days… It is with that in mind that I formed the project of becoming conversant with wine, especially wines worth cellaring and use cellar management and food pairing expertise to constitute the DNA on which to build our Butler school.
 This project has required time and efforts and was fifteen years in its development phase before seeing the light of day in 2016.

-In the Spring of 2018 I have added a subset to our schools with Veritas Wine Sourcing.
-It got established with the mandate of discovering original wines worth cellaring to add value to our client’s cellars and wine clubs.
+In the Spring of 2018 I have added a subset activity to our school being on the hunt to discover original wines worth cellaring in order to add value to our client’s cellars and wine clubs.

 Mapping the Future -and- Seeing new opportunities